 - a.
 Scenic Vista No Impact.
 While vacant or mostly vacant areas have a natural aesthetic quality, there are no designated scenic vistas within the City of Rocklin or Planning Area.
-Alteration of the vacant and undeveloped project site through the construction of a 371-unit multifamily community would change the visual quality of the project site and surrounding area.
+Alteration of the vacant and undeveloped project site through the construction of an 88-unit single-family subdivision and a retail commercial center with a gas station would change the visual quality of the project site and surrounding area.
 However, since there are no designated scenic vistas, no impact would occur in this regard. - b.
 Scenic Highway No Impact.
 The City of Rocklin does not contain an officially designated state scenic highway.
 State Route 65 (SR 65) borders the western portion of the City and is nearby the project site, but it is not considered a scenic highway.
 Likewise, Interstate 80 (I-80) traverses the eastern portion of the City but does not have a scenic designation.
-Therefore, the proposed project and the development of a 371-unit multi-family residential complex at this project site would not substantially damage scenic resources, including, but not limited to trees, rock outcroppings, and historic buildings within a state scenic highway and no impacts are anticipated in association with damage to scenic resources within a state scenic highway.

-c.
-Visual Character - Less than Significant Impact.
-The development of a 371-unit multi-family residential complex at this project site would result in the construction of structures which would alter the aesthetics of the project site and its surroundings.
+Therefore, the proposed development of an 88-unit single-family subdivision and a retail commercial center with a gas station at this project site would not substantially damage scenic resources, including, but not limited to trees, rock outcroppings, and historic buildings within a state scenic highway and no impacts are anticipated in association with damage to scenic resources within a state scenic highway. - c.
+Visual Character Less than Significant Impact.
+The development of an 88-unit single-family subdivision and a retail commercial center with a gas station at this project site would result in the construction of structures which would alter the aesthetics of the project site and its surroundings.